Four units, one union

 Unit 1 members have a teaching contract (teaching includes demonstrating, tutoring and marking) and are full-time graduate students.
 Read the Unit 1 Collective Agreement here.
 Please note that Unit 1 members who receive a graduate assistantship in order to fulfill their guarantee of summer work are still considered Unit 1 members.
 That is, Unit 1 members do not become Unit 3 members during the summer.

 Unit 2 members have a teaching contract (or a teaching assistantship; a contract as a practicum leader, a music tutor or a design tutor; or other kinds of assistantships) and are not full-time graduate students.
 Read the Unit 2 Collective Agreement here.

 Unit 3 members have a graduate assistantship or a research assistantship and are full-time graduate students.
 Read the Unit 3 Collective Agreement here.

 Unit 4 members are part-time librarians.
-They joined the union as a new unit in January 2015.
-Bargaining for their first collective agreement began in November 2015.
-Visit the U4 Bargaining page for updates.
+They joined the union as a new unit in January 2015, and bargained their first collective agreement in January 2017.
+You can see the Unit 4 Collective Agreement here.

 There are differences between the agreements.
 For example, Unit 3 members are eligible for the same health coverage as other members.
 However, some benefits and funds are unit-specific.
 There are many other differences: pay rates, summer work guarantees, available funding, etc. See the collective agreements for more details.

-To ensure representation of all units on union-wide bodies, our Executive Committee, our Bargaining Team, and some committees are required by our bylaws to include members from units 1, 2 and 3.
-Unit 4 representation will be decided through bylaw changes.
+To ensure representation of all units on union-wide bodies, our Executive Committee, our Bargaining Team, and some committees are required by our bylaws to include members from units 1, 2, 3 and 4.
 Although we organize as one union, each unit votes separately on whether to strike, for unit-specific positions on the Executive Committee and the Bargaining Team, and whether to ratify a tentative collective agreement.